chobbs/zoomus-speech/README.md

 ## Motivation

 This is a simple example combining the Zoom.us API and Google Speech API.
-Small example to demonstrate to extract sales taxonomy terms from a Zoom cloud meeting recording for the context of the call.
+Conceptual demonstration showing how to extract sales taxonomy terms from a Zoom cloud meeting recording.

 ```js